-Prior to his service at UWRF Kinders spent 10 years as a reporter and editor with the Lee Newspapers of the Bismarck (N.D.)
+Prior to his service at UWRF, Kinders spent ten years as a reporter and editor with the Bismarck (N.D.)
 Tribune and the Decatur (Ill.)
 Herald and Review, both owned by Lee Newspapers.

-Kinders holds a bachelor's degree from the Medill School of Journalism at Northwestern University in Illinois, a master's in history from UWRF, and a master's of public affairs through the Executive Program at the Hubert H. Humphrey Institute at the University of Minnesota.
+He holds a bachelor's degree from the Medill School of Journalism at Northwestern University in Illinois, a master's in history from UWRF, and a master's of public affairs through the Executive Program at the Hubert H. Humphrey School of Public Affairs at the University of Minnesota.
 Kinders is a doctoral candidate in higher education administration at the University of Arkansas.
 He is also a U.S. Marine Corps veteran.